ebuchman/blog/content/posts/properties-of-money.md

 - MoE/SoV: legitimacy - the tension between bad and good money
 - SoV/UoA: solvency - the tension between deflation and inflation

-We take up each property and their respective tensions in turn.
-But first, money itself.
+We will begin by considering money itself, as a settlement medium.
+We then look at the UoA, the denominator of debts, and its tension with the MoE, which yields problems of liquidity.
+From there we turn to the MoE, the clearing wheel of the here and now, and to its tension with the SoV, a repressed battle over legitmacy.
+Finally, we turn to the SoV, the guardian of debts to be cleared elsewhere or later, and its tension with the UoA, which strikes as an existential question of solvency, of how we measure what we're worth.

 ## Money as Settlement

-We begin by considering money as an institution of settlement.
+Consider that money is an institution of settlement.
 By this we mean an instsitution that arranges for the coordinated reduction of uncertainty in a domain of experience.
 Other common institutions of settlement are war, marriage, and law (religious and secular), and in a sense these comprise the